Last updated on May 30, 2022

-When you’re refining your book’s blurb, there is a lot you can learn from guides and expert advice.
-But, in our opinion, there are few better ways to figure out how to do something than by seeing how the professionals do it.
-Let’s look at a few bestselling blurbs and see what we can learn from their successes.
+When you’re refining your book’s blurb, there’s a lot you can learn from theory and how-to guides.
+But perhaps you learn best by example.
+There are few better ways to figure out how to do something than by seeing how the professionals do it, so let’s take a look at a few great blurbs from bestselling books that appeal to their target audiences, and see what we can learn from their successes.

 Claire is catapulted into the intrigues of a world that threatens her life, and may shatter her heart.
 Marooned amid danger, passion, and violence, Claire learns her only chance of safety lies in Jamie Fraser, a gallant young Scots warrior.
 What begins in compulsion becomes urgent need, and Claire finds herself torn between two very different men, in two irreconcilable lives.

 - Claire Randall: former Combat nurse, recently reunited with her husband.

 - Jamie Fraser, a gallant young Scots warrior.

 Primary conceit: Trapped in the past, Claire must rely on a man who could tempt her away from her wedding vows.

 Stakes: Survival and fidelity

 Genre keywords: Passion, compulsion, torn between, shatter her heart, danger